csh-sm-tigerteam/PaaSForSaaS/Lab100/LabGuide100.md

 ![](./images/Clickto_Payables_Analysis.png " ")

--   Notice the automated visualizations that come with OAX, to help the financial manager understand variables affecting the ratio.
+-   Notice the automated visualizations that come with Oracle Fusion ERP Analytics, to help the financial manager understand variables affecting the ratio.

 ## Part 5: Adding a KPI Card